-Welcome to the Albany West Australia History pages.
+Welcome to the Albany Australia History pages.
 Albany was founded as the first white settlement in 1826 when a Major Edmond Lockyer arrived in the Brig Amity.
 He noticed a fire on Michaelmas Island as he sailed in.
 It turned out later that four Aboriginal men had been abandoned there by American Whalers.

 The crew rescued them the next day, Boxing Day.
 Then on the 21 st of January 1827 Major Lockyer declared that Fredericks Town named after King Georges Brother Fred was part of the Kings realm.
 So we were not always known as Albany.
 Which is, despite some other claims, the first white settlement in Western Australia, of course Aboriginal people had been here for many thousands of years.

-The local Aboriginals were Menang Noongar and they called this area Kinjarling, which means “The place of rain”.
+The local Aboriginals were Minang Noongar and they called this area Kinjarling, which means “The place of rain”.

 So what’s up?
 Up is found at the end of many Town names such as, Dwellingup, Kojonup, or Ongerup to name just a few.
 Dwellingup is place of nearby water, Kojonup is place of the South West stone axe, Kadjo and the stone used to make it, Kadjor.
 Another less likely meaning is place of the edible bulb.
 But of course it could be place of both of them!